flipz357/FunnyMetrics/README.md

 bash reproduce_200f1.sh
 ```

-Another bug is when matching the a grap against itself (which should give 100 F1, but doesn't):
+Another bug is when matching the a graph against itself (which should give 100 F1, but doesn't):

 ```
 cd semantic_parsing